ukmusarra/cv/readme.md

 4 years part-time Master of Science in Geotechnical Engineering.

-Bachelor of Science (Hons) in Civil Engineering | Brazil | 2003 to 2008
+Bachelor of Science in Civil Engineering | Brazil | 2003 to 2008
 -----------------------------------------------------------------------

 ### University of Santa Catarina